 For re-development projects, sizing criteria shall be computed in accordance with §9.3.2 of the NYSDEC SWDM.
-The project at full build out will result in no increase in impervious or changes to hydrology that increases the discharge rate from the site when compared to pre-development conditions.
+The project at full build out will result in no increase in impervious or changes to hydrology that increases the discharge rate from the site when compared to pre-development conditions as a result of the proposed stormwater controls.
 The re-development of the project will reduce the overall site runoff curve number by restoring the soils beneath the compacted gravel areas that are proposed to be landscaped to their natural state.
 Based upon the reduction in impervious surface, the re-development project meets the criteria for A. I (Qp and Qf) and A. II (Cpv) of §9.3.2, where Qp, Qf and Cpv are waived.
 The soil restoration techniques are described in further detail within section 6.10 of this report.

-Stormwater management areas (infiltration) shall be sized to provide runoff reduction for 25% minimum of the site's impervious area; however, have been sized to provide 100% runoff reduction of the site's impervious area.
+Stormwater management areas (infiltration) shall be sized to provide runoff reduction for 25% minimum of the site's impervious area; however, have been sized to provide 79% runoff reduction of the entire site's impervious area which is greater than 25%.